-With so much emphasis placed on saving up a decent deposit to acquire an asset (and potentially avoid paying Lenders Mortgage Insurance (LMI), it can be easy to be blind-sighted by the extra costs that first home buyers must pay in addition to paying off their new-found home loan.
+With so much emphasis placed on saving up a decent deposit to acquire an asset (and potentially avoid paying Lenders Mortgage Insurance (LMI), it’s easy to be blindsided by the extra costs that first home buyers must pay in addition to paying off their new-found home loan.

-Here are the extra costs you can expect to come from your wallet once you’ve achieved your first asset:
+Here are the extra costs you can expect to come out your wallet once you’ve acquired your first asset:

 Outside of your mortgage, stamp duty will be the biggest expense that you will need to budget for.
 Stamp duty varies from state-to-state, you can check government calculators for details on any concessions applicable to your stamp duty or contact a mortgage advisor at Inovayt Finance for further information.